tinamayswinkels/eon/_services/lifestyle.md

       - padded-tall
     heading_html: >-
       <h2>Event Photography</h2><p>For a more curated event photography
-      experience, where we focus on the quality of images not just the quantity.
+      experience, we focus on the quality of images not just the quantity.
       One of our most popular packages includes the coordination &amp;
-      photography of influencer events -- where we ensure that not only do your VIP guests have an amazing experience, but we provide them with high imagery for your marketing and their own feeds that reflects your venue in the best possible light.&nbsp;</p><p>&nbsp;</p>
+      photography of influencer events -- where we ensure that not only do your VIP guests have an amazing experience, but we provide them with high quality imagery for your marketing and their own feeds that reflects your venue in the best possible light.&nbsp;</p><p>&nbsp;</p>
     gallery-images:
       - image_path: /images/sippy-event/eon-sippy-42.jpg
         aspect-ratio: portrait-tall